colinxie/MFE-Machine-Learning-Workshop/sections/new_stuffs/new_stuffs.md

     * Closed-form solution
     * Gradient-based optimization
     * [Genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm)
+**CX notes: in supervised leanring, you have data, hyper-paramter, paramter. anything not beta/alpha is hypter-paratmer**

 ## Long-term Forecasting in Machine Learning World
 **Question**: Given a time-series $y_t$, What if we have want to forecast $H$ steps further in the future?